dotnet-foundation/wg-membership/meetings/2021-06-15-meeting-minutes.md

 Khalid now has a conflict on Tuesday mornings (eastern time).
 Does a move to Wednesday work?

+## Nominating committee update

+I'll share any updates from the board nominating committee.

 ## Budget discussion

 The Membership Committee discussed their budget wish list.
 The Committee agreed to ask for a budget of $15,000.
 The following wish list items were discussed: